niteshharsur/project13-port-status-monitor/README.md

 # Project 13: Port Status Monitoring Tool using SDN

 ## Objective
-To monitor switch port UP/DOWN status using Mininet and POX controller.

-## Tools Used
-- Ubuntu WSL
-- Mininet
-- Open vSwitch
-- POX Controller

-## Topology
-- 1 Switch
-- 3 Hosts

-## Commands Used

-### Start Controller
-python3 pox.py forwarding.l2_learning

-### Start Mininet
-sudo mn --topo single,3 --controller remote,ip=127.0.0.1,port=6633

-### Test Connectivity
-pingall

-### Port Down
-link s1 h1 down
-sh ovs-ofctl show s1

-### Port Up
-link s1 h1 up
-sh ovs-ofctl show s1

-## Results
-- Connectivity successful
-- Port down detected
-- Port up restored

-## Conclusion
-Successfully implemented port status monitoring in SDN.# Project 13: Port Status Monitoring Tool using SDN

-## Objective
-To monitor and detect switch port status changes (UP/DOWN) in a Software Defined Network using Mininet and POX controller.
+To monitor and detect switch port UP/DOWN status changes using Mininet and POX controller.

----

 ## Tools Used
 - Ubuntu WSL